-Our travels that day took us to Dubovac Castle in Karlovac and Castle Boljum in the town by the same name.
+Our travels that day took us to Dubovac Castle in Karlovac and Castle Boljum in the town of the same name.
 Boljun was this tiny Medieval Hill Town in what seemed the middle of nowhere.
 That honestly had us feeling like we stepped back in time.
-As in many places on this trip, we were the only outside visitors there.
+As in many places on this trip, we were the only outside visitors.
 This hill town had only one business: a lovely little restaurant called Boljunski Konoba, next door to the castle ruin.
-It was a much-needed bathroom break (we all know those) that turned into a memorable meal.
+It was a much-needed bathroom break (we all know those) that became a memorable meal.
 It was where we had our first fresh black truffles of the trip.
 What a way to welcome us to the Istria region, where truffles were a best-kept secret until Anthony Bourdain put them on the map.

 The Roman City of Pula